 Control packets processing

-One other role of the vRouter DPDK dataplane is to provide the network connectivity between vRouter agent started locally on the compute node and the Contrail Control nodes
+One other role of the vRouter DPDK dataplane is to provide the network connectivity between vRouter agent started locally on the compute node and the Contrail Control nodes.

 Contrail vHost0 interface is the logical network interface used by the vRouter agent to send (or receive) XMPP to (from) the Contrail Control nodes.